-The Law Society is not in a position to be able to provide a response to this question.
-However, it is noted that the feasibility of this suggestion would depend on the Magistrates' workloads and their areas of expertise.
+The Law Society is not in a position to provide a response to this question, other than to say the feasibility of this suggestion would depend upon the Magistrates' workloads and their areas of expertise.

 10. Is there a need for Assessors to, when requested, provide written reasons for a decision to make an award?